amandacsi/kafe/cypress/Test_Plan/testplan.md

 System Testing:
 System testing of software is testing conducted on a complete, integrated system to evaluate the system's compliance with its specified requirements.

 **Performance Testing:**
 > - Check the optimal time the page is loaded
-> - Check the operation of the system under load **User acceptance testing:**
+> - Check the operation of the system under load

+**User acceptance testing:**

 The purpose behind user acceptance testing is to conform that system is developed according to the specified user requirements and is ready for operational use.
 Acceptance testing is carried out at two levels - Alpha and Beta Testing.
 User acceptance testing (UAT) will be done at the Client.

-9. Bug Severity and Priority Definition
+9. BUG SEVERITY AND PRIORITY DEFINITION

 Bug Severity and Priority fields are both very important for categorizing bugs and prioritizing if and when the bugs will be fixed.
 The bug Severity and Priority levels will